Cotopaxi: Climbing

 In the late 20th century, summiting Cotopaxi became a major tourist draw.
 The José F. Ribas Refuge (Refugio José Félix Ribas) was built in 1971 at an elevation of 4864 m and enlarged in 2005.

-A tragedy occurred here on Easter Sunday 1996 when an avalanche partially buried the Refuge and dozens of tourists.
+A tragedy occurred on Easter Sunday 1996 when an avalanche partially buried the Refuge and dozens of tourists.
 The glacier above the Refuge was probably weakened by an earthquake that had shaken the entire Province of Cotopaxi for several days prior to the avalanche.
 In the warm midday sun a huge portion of the ice wall broke loose.
 Being Easter, there were many day visitors on the mountain who were buried in the ice and snow.
 Those trapped in the Refuge broke windows on the downhill side to climb to safety, but 13 people died on the slope above.
 The Refuge itself is located in a valley and consequently vulnerable to future avalanches.